Showing posts with label Inspirational Stories. Show all posts

 Echoes of Faith: Kiara's Journey of Hope and Destiny (Flash Fiction)

-Kiara's Journey of Hope and Destiny
+Kiara's Journey of Hope

 "You actually moved the Ark of the Covenant?"
 Raguel's voice cut through the heavenly stillness, filled with concern.
 He looked to Gabriel for reassurance amidst the uncertainty, his gaze intense and searching.